 A coronavirus is a special virus that spreads within a certain species of animal, which can cause significant respiratory trouble and incredibly harmful results within the same species. nCoV-2019 is an especially rare case of a coronavirus spreading from a foreign animal species to humans.

-Symptoms of the cornoavirus begin as any onset acute illness with coughing, sneezing, sinus pain, and congestion.
+Symptoms of COVID-19 begin as any onset acute illness with coughing, sneezing, sinus pain, and congestion.
 However, patients with the virus soon develop extreme difficulty breathing and fatal respiratory symptoms.

 Currently, multiple cases of the coronavirus have been discovered in the United States.
 Lately, cases of COVID-19 are surging across the U.S

-The CDC and other government agencies are investigating a total of 3,000,00 + potential cases in the U.S. Patients are advised to follow WHO, CDC, and public health updates as cases continue to climb.
+The CDC and other government agencies are investigating a total of 8 million +potential cases in the U.S. Patients are advised to follow WHO, CDC, and public health updates as cases continue to climb.